A Passage into Turkey

 stories of the past.
 I passed the crumbling ruins of the Orphanage of Hagios

-Paulos and paused briefly at the awe-inspiring Column of Goth.
-However, many historic
+Paulos and paused briefly at the awe-inspiring Column of the Goths.
+However, many

-sites were cordoned off due to ongoing renovations, and the queue snaking
+historic sites were cordoned off due to ongoing renovations, and the queue

-outside the Topkapı Palace and the Basilica Cistern was daunting enough to
+snaking outside the Topkapı Palace and the Basilica Cistern was daunting enough

 thwarting my attempts to capture its beauty in a photograph.